Nic-OS/100-days-of-code/r2-log.md

 ### R2D67-77 - 8/19-29/18
 I've been doing crazy work on this app and it's so exciting that the more I learn, the faster the development process moves.
 I love being able to make significant changes to the app in a matter of days rather than weeks.
 I've added a button menu with the help of a friend, as well as configured the header bar to show two icons representing settings and filter.
 I've also been working on the Fullstack RN book's second project, which is a Timer app.
 I usually work on my project incrementally as I learn new tips and techniques from the book's examples.
 It's really fun right now.

+### R2D78-100 - 8/30/18 - 10/8/18
+I can't believe I finished my first 100 Days of Code challenge!
+The time went by so quickly and I hadn't updated my progress in this journal, so I didn't realize it.
+I've made tremendous progress on my Spindle app and am almost done hardcoding the complete app.
+After that, I'll make it stateful and dynamic, then add the design polish.
+I think I should a full product ready (version 1) in another week.